madetech/blog/posts/gov_press_release.md

 We're excited to announce that we've been chosen to deliver three projects on the GOV.UK platform.
 Over the next few months, we'll be working closely with the GDS teams to deliver:

 **End To End Testing for Publishing Applications**
 GDS have built a multitude of microservices within the GOV.UK platform, each of which are thoroughly tested.
 An improvement they're keen to make is to have a similar level of testing on a broader level.
-We'll be working with them to provide a set of end to end tests for six of their publishing applications, ensuring the most common routes through and between each microservice are well tested and perform as expected.
+We'll be working with them to provide a set of end to end tests for six of their publishing applications, ensuring the most common routes through and between each microservice work when integrated.

 **Broken Link Checking Tool**
 Across the GOV.UK platform, there are thousands of links pointing to external domains.
 As those domains change, such links are liable to break or, worse, lead a user down a malicious path.
 Our delivery team will be working to build a tool that evaluates the quality of external links in a number of ways and helps GOV.UK publishers identify links that are either compromised or simply broken.